 Is Chicken Soup from Scratch Healthier than a Soup Made with Shortcuts?

 I’ll be the first to admit, the bone broth you get from simmering a whole chicken for a few hours is the ideal base for chicken soup.
 Bone broth is full of collagen, minerals, amino acids and other nutrients that help combat inflammation and seasonal bugs.
-But when you don’t have two-plus hours to make a homemade chicken soup from scratch, store-bought chicken broth is just fine… Just be sure to buy actual broth, not bouillon cubes, powder or base (paste – which may contain artificial flavor enhancers like MSG), and choose organic broth – it’s higher vibrational than broth made from conventionally-raised chickens.
+But when you don’t have two-plus hours to make a homemade chicken soup from scratch, store-bought chicken broth is just fine… Just be sure to buy actual broth, not bouillon cubes, powder or base (paste – which may contain artificial flavor enhancers like MSG), and choose broth made from organically raised or free range chickens – it’s higher vibrational than conventional broths.

 My Easy & Healthy Chicken Soup Recipe

 As promised, this recipe is super easy and should save you about 1.5 hours of prep and cook time.

-- Two 36oz boxes of organic chicken broth
+- Two 36oz boxes of organic or free range chicken broth

 - 2-3 thinly sliced organic chicken breasts, or a small package of organic chicken tenders